KenDickey/Cuis-Smalltalk-IChing/README.md

 Four translations are available at http://www.russellcottrell.com/VirtualYarrowStalks/

-A very interesting observation of haxagram structure is at https://www.yijing.nl/structures/Gritter.html
+A very interesting observation of hexagram structure is at https://www.yijing.nl/structures/Gritter.html